 - If your symptoms worsen and you still do not feel any relief relating to your breathing, call 911 immediately.
 If the ambulance doesn’t come within a 10-minute period of time, continue to repeat step 3.

-- Finally, follow up with your primary care physician and schedule an appointment within 48 hours to ensure you are ok and determine if any follow up adjustments need to be made with regard to your asthma treatment plan.
+- Finally, follow up with your primary care physician.
+Schedule an appointment within 48 hours to ensure you are ok.
+Determine if any follow-up adjustments need to be made with regard to your asthma treatment plan.

 It is also important to recognize the signs of a severe asthma attack.